Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 **Pacific Island agricultural export market: $2.8-3.1B annually**
 - Pacific exports grew 169% over 20 years reaching $9.6B total across all sectors
-- Agricultural products are core exports, with countries like Fiji seeing steady growth in crop and livestock exports
+- Agricultural products are core exports, with Pacific Island nations seeing steady growth in crop and livestock exports

 **Cultural preservation funding: $200-250M annually**
 - Supported by frameworks like the Pacific Regional Framework for the Protection of Traditional Knowledge and Expressions of Culture